 After graduating from WdKA (Fine Art, 2012), Jessica continued her studies at Codarts (Community Arts Master degree, 2012-2014), in order to acquire skills and knowledge as a performer; taking vocal, acting and singing classes.
-At Codarts she wrote and published her book A Map to a World Called Performance Art as her final thesis.
+At Codarts she wrote and published her book A Map to a World Called Performance Art as her graduation thesis.

 What does it mean and entail to be alive - a human being?